timescale/docs/cloud/high-availability.md

 While the public cloud is highly reliable, entire portions of the cloud can be unavailable at times.
 Timescale Cloud does not protect against Availability Zone failures unless the user is using HA replicas.
-We do not currently offer protection from an AWS Regional failure or multi-cloud solutions.
+We do not currently offer multi-cloud solutions or protection from an AWS Regional failure.

 [cloud-backup]: cloud/backup-restore-cloud/